danagibson/apl-sound-board/README.md

-# No Look Weather
+# APL Sound Board
-Need to know the weather but don't have time to look outside?
-This skill is for you :)
+Want to play a sound for your Zoom meeting? :)

 _This sample skill demonstrates how to use APL for Audio in an Alexa response.
 All responses reference [linked documents](https://developer.amazon.com/en-US/docs/alexa/alexa-presentation-language/apla-interface.html#renderdocument-directive)._